 Alto Adige's best-kept secret, along with Ötzi.

 Speck (bacon in German) is a product of the green, mountainous region of Northern Italy, Alto Adige, in English - South Tyrol.
-Bordering Austria and Switzerland to the North, Alto Adige swings between German, Italian and Ladin culture, both German and Italian languages are studied in schools here and spoken throughout.
-In Alto Adige, one can clearly see the Austrian influence in architecture, culture and cuisine, even road signs are bilingual.
+Bordering Austria and Switzerland to the North, Alto Adige encompasses German, Italian and Ladin culture; both German and Italian languages are studied in schools here and spoken throughout.
+In Alto Adige, one can clearly see the Austrian influence in architecture, culture and cuisine, even road signs are bilingual or trilingual.

 The region has a checkered past, having belonged to Rome, Austria, Germany and Italy, in fact many traditional South Tyroleans still see themselves as 'separate' from the rest of Italy with South Tyrol entitled to a particular state of independence financially.